Piercel2022/blog_app2/README.md

-## Blog App - Views
+## Blog App - Add Forms

-The design is implemented from the sneak peek wireframes.
-The data that is displaying here in the view are the database records that was entered before when I implemented the database.
-So now the view show these records.
+In this project I added some forms for interacting with the user to enter data in the form and then submit these data to the database.
+The records are present in the database after they have been enter to the forms.

 ## Built With